 To have the true use of words we must compare them with things; in using them we acknowledge that they seldom give a perfect representation of our meaning.
 In like manner when we interrogate our ideas we find that we are not using them always in the sense which we supposed.
-And Plato, while he criticizes the inconsistency of his own doctrine of universals and draws out the endless consequences which flow from the assertion either that 'Being is' or that 'Being is not,' by no means intends to deny the existence of universals or the unity under which they are comprehended.
+And Plato, while he criticizes the inconsistency of his own doctrine of universals and draws out the endless consequences which flow from the assertion either that 'Being is' or that 'Being is not,' by no means and draws out the endless consequences which flow from the assertion either that 'Being is' or that 'Being is not,' by no means intends to deny the existence of universals or the unity under which they are comprehended.
 There is nothing further from his thoughts than scepticism.
-But before proceeding he must examine the foundations which he and others have been laying; there is nothing true which is not from some point of view untrue, nothing absolute which is not also relative (compare Republic).
+But before proceeding he must examine the foundations which he and others have been laying;